Free AI Visibility + Awareness score

 Citation accuracy: When you are cited, is the information correct?
 Inaccurate citations can do more harm than no citation at all.

 Share of voice: How your citation rate compares to competitors for the same queries.
-This tells you your relative position in the AI visibility landscape.
+This tells you where you stand relative to competitors in AI search.

 Citation-to-visit ratio: For platforms that provide link attribution (like Perplexity), you can directly measure traffic from AI citations.